floriansemm/ExposeBundle/README.md

 Integrates the [expose](https://github.com/enygma/expose) project into symfony.
 It allows you to register handlers to respond to reports for the current request. (to block users/ips, send notifications, etc.)

-The bundle throws an exception if the impact for the current request is greater than the configured threshold.
+The bundle add a "suspend request" feature.
+If is the impact for the current request greater than the configured threshold (default is 7), then an `IntrusionException` will be thrown.
+All registered handlers will be executed before this check throws the exception.

 # Installation